 The HTML Map Tip is specifically created for the map tips: it’s a more complex and full HTML text mixing fields, expressions and html tags (multiline, fonts, images, hyperlink…).

 To activate map tips, select the menu option Show Map Tips icon of the Attributes Toolbar.
 Map tip is a cross-session feature meaning that once activated, it stays on and apply to any layer in any project, even in future QGIS sessions until it’s toggled off.or click on the

 You can set the Maximum (inclusive) and Minimum (exclusive) scale, defining a range of scale in which features will be visible.
 Out of this range, they are hidden.
 The Set to current canvas scale button helps you use the current map canvas scale as boundary of the range visibility.
-See Scale Dependent Rendering for more information.
+See Visibility Scale Selector for more information.

 QGIS offers support for on-the-fly feature generalisation.
 This can improve rendering times when drawing many complex features at small scales.
 This feature can be enabled or disabled in the layer settings using the Simplify geometry option.
 There is also a global setting that enables generalisation by default for newly added layers (see global simplification for more information).

 Feature generalisation may introduce artefacts into your rendered output in some cases.
 These may include slivers between polygons and inaccurate rendering when using offset-based symbol layers.